Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Although migraines are a lifelong condition for many, proper care, awareness, and treatment can make them manageable.
 Early recognition of migraine symptoms and treatment options is vital to improving quality of life.

-You can visit SPARSH, which is known for its advanced neurological care in Bangalore.
-Here, our team of expert neurologists in Bangalore will provide a personalised migraine solution, helping you live with fewer disruptions.
+You can visit SPARSH, which is known for its advanced neurological Hospital in Bangalore.
+Here, our team of expert neurologists in Bangalore will provide a personalised migraine solution to help you live with fewer disruptions.

 FAQ’s